onflow/flow-cron/GUIDE_TESTNET.md

 ## Test Objective

 Schedule a recurring transaction that executes **every minute** and increments a counter by 1.
 We'll verify:

 - Counter increments correctly (by 1 each minute)
-- Double-buffer pattern maintains 2 scheduled transactions (next + future)
+- Keeper/Executor architecture works correctly
-- Automatic rescheduling works after each execution
+- Automatic rescheduling works after each keeper execution
-- CronInfo metadata is accurate
+- All transactions execute without rejections

 ## Prerequisites

 Before starting, ensure you have:

 - Flow CLI installed (`flow version`)
 - TESTNET account with FLOW tokens (use faucet: https://testnet-faucet.onflow.org/)
 - Account configured in flow.json